Extendibility of Brauer states: Abstract

 \section{Abstract}

 { We investigate the extendibility problem for Brauer states, focusing on the symmetric two-sided extendibility and the de~Finetti extendibility.
-By employing the representation theory of the unitary and orthogonal groups, we provide a general recipe for finding the $(n,m)$-extendible and $n$-de~Finetti-extendible Brauer states.
-In the two-sided case we describe the special symmetry that only appears for $(n,n)$-extendible symmetric states.
-From the concrete form of the commutant to the diagonal action of the orthogonal group, we explicitly determine the set of parameters for which the Brauer states are \mbox{$(1,2)$-,} $(1,3)$- and $(2,2)$-extendible in any dimension $d$.
-Using the branching rules from $\SU(d)$ to $\SO(d)$, we obtain the set of $n$-de~Finetti-extendible Brauer states in low dimensions, and analytically describe the $n\to\infty$ limiting shape for $d=3$.
-Finally, we derive some general properties pertaining to the extendibility of Werner, isotropic and Brauer states.
+By employing the representation theory of the unitary and orthogonal groups, we provide a general recipe for determining the set of $(n,m)$-extendible and $n$-de~Finetti-extendible Brauer states.
+From the concrete form of the commutant of the diagonal action of the orthogonal group, we explicitly determine the set of parameters for which the Brauer states are \mbox{$(1,2)$-,} $(1,3)$- and $(2,2)$-extendible in any dimension $d$ and find that Brauer states extend with a non-trivial trade-off in $n$ and $m$.
+Using the same recipe we also provide an estimate of the set of $(1,m)$-extendible Brauer states for any $m$ and dimension $d$.
+Finally, using the branching rules from $\U(d)$ to $\Ort(d)$, we obtain the set of $n$-de~Finetti-extendible Brauer states in any dimension, and also analytically describe the $n\to\infty$ limiting shape which turns out not to be a polygon for odd dimensions. }